MercyMirembe/mercymirembe.github.io/README.md

-My name is Mercy Mirembe
+My name is Mercy Mirembe.
 I am a third year studying journalism at Lehigh University